Must see sites in Cuba for history buffs

-A visit to Cuba for history buffs is an outstanding opportunity to view over 500 years of time.
+A visit to Cuba is an outstanding opportunity to view over 500 years of time.
 From the vintage 1950’s cars on the streets of Havana to 9 UNESCO heritage sites, from the Bay of Pigs to revolutionary times Cuba is a mecca for visiting history fanatics.

 Cuba’s history is that of revolutions, dictatorships, culture, dance, music and art.
 Although is can be difficult for citizens of some countries to visit Cuba it is well worth the effort.
 Canadians have been traveling and vacationing in Cuba for the past 20 years and have a very different perspective on the country from Americans.
 If you are interested in the history of the Americas and the impact of Cuba on international relations, or if you simply want to visit some fascinating sights, then you should definitely check out some of the most interesting historical sites in Cuba.